Osborne House: Military convalescent home

 During World War I, the secondary wings of Osborne House were used as an officers' convalescent home.
 Robert Graves and A. A. Milne were two famous patients.
 Known as the King Edward VII Retirement Home for Officers, it later accommodated convalescents from military and civil service backgrounds, including retired officers of the British armed services until 2000.
 Georgina Haines RRC was selected by King Edward VII to become matron of the convalscent home in 1903, and ran it until 1917.
-Sir Frederick Treves was Chairman.
+Sir Frederick Treves was chairman.

 Thomas Cubitt

 Thomas Cubitt was one of the most renowned architects of the 19th century, known as "the Emperor of the building trade".

-Prince Albert, impressed with his previous works, commissioned him to rebuild Osborne House.
+Prince Albert, impressed with Cubitt's previous works, commissioned him to rebuild Osborne House.
 Cubitt and Prince Albert worked hand in hand in constructing and designing the house, creating the mix of Palladian architecture and Italian renaissance style.
 Cubitt not only designed the structure but also implemented many of his own features into the house from his own workshops.
 As well as the doors and fireplaces of his own design, he also incorporated his own patterns for the plaster within the house.

 The design of Osborne House is stately and intended for royalty, but it is not so grand that it is unwelcoming.
 Queen Victoria and Prince Albert wanted an escape from the stuffiness of Buckingham Palace; they wanted a home for their children to feel free and welcome.
 Once Osborne House was complete, they commissioned Cubitt to build the east wing of Buckingham Palace.
 Victoria admired Cubitt not only for his work on Osborne House but also for his character.
 She referred to him as "our Cubitt" and on his death said that "a better, kinder-hearted man never breathed".